 Pushing larger (but discounted) annual plans not only allows your customers that are sure to get a lot out of your software to save a bit of money, but it helps you to improve your cash flow and make further investments in your growth.

-Although discounted annual plans may bring down overall revenue at the moment, you lock in customers for a full year and increase the changes that your software becomes reliably integrated into their systems.
+Although discounted annual plans may bring down overall revenue at the moment, you lock in customers for a full year and increase the chances that your software becomes reliably integrated into their systems.